5 Easy & Scenic Tucson Hikes for the Hot Summer Season

 The Linda Vista trail is the best hike in the Tucson metro area for those looking to keep it short without sacrificing the views.
 This extremely picturesque hike is located in Oro Valley, a suburb just 30 miles north of Tucson which sits at the base of the magnificent Santa Catalina Mountains range.
 At just over a half mile long, the easy Linda Vista loop hike is the perfect choice for a quick, scenic morning workout.

 Tremendous views of the mountains, diverse plant life, and the high likelihood of seeing a bobcat, keep things interesting despite the short distance.
 This hike is one of the few which you can still enjoy at sunset because of the limited time you will be out in the heat – a half hour at most.
-The sunsets are pretty spectacular in Tucson with the silhouette of the cactus and the beautiful array of colors as the sun sets over the mountains.
+The sunsets are pretty spectacular in Tucson with the silhouette of the cacti and the beautiful array of colors as the sun sets over the mountains.

 Location: 730 E Linda Vista Rd Oro Valley, AZ 85737 (Parking is free)